Speaker | Time | Text |

 |

-And these were clear-cut relationships, blood all over the place. | ||
+And these were clear-cut mutilations with flood all over the place. | ||

-And you virtually said, too, A human dissection or showing without having a lot of blood. | ||
+And you personally don't do a human dissection or something without having a lot of flood. | ||

-That's far enough for them that I know of. | ||
+I know that. | ||

 If it is, I'd sure like to know how to do it. | ||

-So, probably not the cults then? | ||
+So, probably not the cults then. | ||

 Well, you know, there may be a number of people, but what I'm really trying to come down to is how do you explain those that are not explainable? | ||